Grace Hills Church: Spiritual Gifts Assessment

 Matthew 9:35-36; Mark 9:41; Romans 12:8; 1 Thessalonians 5:14

-Serve Teams: Care Ministry, Outreach, Missions, Prayer, First Impressions, Safety Team
+Serve Teams: Care Ministry, Missions & Outreach, Prayer, First Impressions, Safety Team

 • The gift of missions/pioneering is a divinely inspired ability to initiate and establish new ministries or churches, whether in local communities or global contexts, and often in areas that are unreached or present significant challenges.